-The Company holds thirteen mineral exploration license areas in the Republic of Serbia ("Serbia") totaling 864 square kilometers (sq.km) in eastern and central Serbia, approximately 150 km east and southeast of Belgrade, the capital of the country.
-The mineral exploration licenses are primarily within the well-known Timok Magmatic Complex, a segment of the Tethyan Metallogenic Belt which runs from Eastern Europe to southeast Asia.
+The Company holds through its Serbian subsidiaries, the following 100%-owned exploration licenses: Zeleznik Crvena Zemlja, Padina, Odej, Bobot, Bacevica, Oblez, Skorusa, Branik, Kotlenik, Ponor, and Vitanovac.
+These properties are located in primarily Northeastern Serbia, east of Belgrade and are primarily within the well-known Timok Magmatic Complex, a segment of the Tethyan Metallogenic Belt which runs from Eastern Europe to Southeast Asia.
 The western portion of the Tethyan Belt hosts significant gold (Au) - copper (Cu) porphyry deposits (Bor, Majdanpek, Veliki Kreveli, etc.) and related Cu-Au epithermal deposits (Bor, Cukaru Peki, Chelopech, etc.).
-The mineral exploration licenses are held through the Company's 100%-owned Serbian subsidiaries.

-Vale-Mundoro Projects
+Vale-Mundoro Projects - Central Timok

-In October 2019, Mundoro entered into an agreement with Vale in which Mundoro granted to Vale an option to earn-in to four of Mundoro's exploration licenses located within the central portion of the Timok Magmatic Complex.
-The parties received government approvals in 2020 and commenced exploration activity.
+In October 2019, Mundoro entered into an agreement with Vale in which Mundoro granted to Vale an option to earn-in on four of Mundoro's exploration licenses located within the central portion of the Timok Magmatic Complex.
+The parties received government approvals in 2020 and subsequently commenced exploration activity.